All Products

 Document Center

-CloudSSO:Configure SSO logon from Microsoft Entra ID to CloudSSO
+CloudSSO:Example: SSO from Microsoft Entra ID to CloudSSO

-This topic describes how to configure single sign-on (SSO) logon from Microsoft Entra ID (formerly Azure AD) to CloudSSO.
+This topic shows how to configure single sign-on (SSO logon) from Microsoft Entra ID (formerly Azure AD) to CloudSSO.

 Prerequisites

-To learn how to create a user and assign it the administrator role in Microsoft Entra ID, please refer to the official Microsoft Entra ID documentation
+For information about how to create a user and grant administrative permissions in Microsoft Entra ID, see the Microsoft Entra ID documentation.

-2. Synchronize users from Microsoft Entra ID to CloudSSO, or create users that have the same usernames as the users in Microsoft Entra ID in the CloudSSO console.
+• Synchronize users from Microsoft Entra ID to CloudSSO, or create users in CloudSSO with matching usernames.

-• Synchronize users from Microsoft Entra ID to CloudSSO: This method is suitable for scenarios in which a large number of users exist in Microsoft Entra ID.
-We recommend that you use this method.
-For more information, see Synchronize users or groups in Microsoft Entra ID by using SCIM.
+• (Recommended) Synchronize users from Microsoft Entra ID to CloudSSO: This method is suitable for managing many users in Microsoft Entra ID.
+For more information, see Example: Synchronizing users or user groups from Microsoft Entra ID by using SCIM.

-• Create users that have the same usernames as the users in Microsoft Entra ID in the CloudSSO console: This method is suitable for scenarios in which a small number of users exist in Microsoft Entra ID.
+• Create users in CloudSSO with matching usernames: This method is suitable for managing a few users in Microsoft Entra ID.
 For more information, see Create a user.

 Note

-For more information, see Create an access configuration.
+For more information, see Create an access configuration and Grant access to a member account.

 1. Log on to the CloudSSO console.